-A 1% increase in revenues from fines and fees is associated with a 6.1% decrease in the violent crime clearance rate.
+A 1 percent increase in revenues from fines and fees is associated with a 6.1 percentage point decrease in the violent crime clearance rate.

 This study uses US Census data and Uniform Crime Reporting data to assess whether law enforcement participation in revenue collection affects police departments’ ability to solve violent crime.
 The authors identify a statistically significant correlation between revenue collection by police departments and a failure to solve violent crime.

 In order to better understand how “reliance on police-collected fees and fines for revenue affects crime clearance in local areas,” the authors analyzed 5,935 unique municipal governments that have an independent police force.
 Revenue reliance data was sourced from the Census of Government and crime clearance data came from the FBI’s Uniform Crime Reporting data.